1995/96

 sleeves

-The yellow socks used with Oxford's grey kit were more plain than the alternative yellow socks used with the home kit.
+The yellow socks used with this grey kit were plain, rather than using the alternative yellow socks paired with the home kits.
 These socks featured a subtle outline of the club crest embroidered on the shin, this nice touch was something that would be seen on all club socks over the next few seasons.

 Third Kit

-The ‘AC Milan’ styled change strip worn the previous season, was worn with a different colour combination of shorts and plain red socks.
-Although why this was deemed necessary to wear just once at Bristol Rovers is puzzling.
+The ‘AC Milan’ styled change strip worn the previous season became a third kit and was worn with a different combination of shorts and plain red socks.

 Goalkeeper Jersey